realpython/flask-sinatra-martini/post.md

 * `GET /json`: Return the blog content in JSON format.
 * `POST /new`: Add a new post (title, summary, content) to the blog.

 The external interface to the blog service is exactly the same for each language.
+For simplicity MongoDB will be used as the data store for this example as it is the simplest to set up and we dont need to worry about schemas at all.
+In a normal "blog-like" application a relational database would likely be neccesary.

 ### Add A Post